 The details of a specific restraining order will vary based on the situation, but they usually prohibit contact with the victim, which can include coming within a certain distance of him/her, using surveillance to view him/her, or calling, emailing, texting or using social media to contact him/her.
 You also cannot possess any firearms while you have a restraining order against you.

 Violating the terms of a restraining order is a crime.
 Penalties will vary based on the exact situation, but most first time offenders can face up to one year in jail, a $1,000 fine, counseling, payments to a battered women’s shelter and restitution to the victim.
 If the victim was injured in the incident, you will face a minimum of 30 days in jail.
 If you violate a restraining order more than once within seven years, you could even face felony charges punishable by up to three years in prison.
 Possession of a firearm while subject of a restraining order is punishable by up to one year in jail.

 Fortunately, there are defenses to this crime.
 In order to be convicted, the prosecution must prove that the restraining order was legal, that you knew about it and that you intentionally violated the order.
 One common defense is that you simply didn’t know about the protective order.
 In cases where you were not in court when the order was issued, lack of knowledge can be a strong defense.

 Similarly, if you did not intentionally violate the order, you cannot be convicted for violating it.
 For example, if you went to a restaurant and were unaware that the person who has a restraining order against you was already seated in the back of the restaurant, you did not willingly violate the law.

 It is not a defense to say the protected party consented to the contact.
-It is common in domestic violence issued restraining order cases for the protected party to get back together with the accused, but it is still a criminal violation for the restrained party to have contact personally or by phone or email, even if the protected person agrees to the contact.
+It is common in domestic violence issued restraining order cases for the protected party to get back together with the accused, but it is still a criminal violation for the restrained party to have contact personally, by phone or by email, even if the protected person agrees to the contact.
 The restraining order must first be lifted.